-SPECIAL ANNOUNCEMENT: The Alexandria Health Department continues to advise that the general public in Alexandria is currently at low risk for COVID-19.
-To further reduce risk, the Department of Community and Human Services has decided to temporarily suspend 12-step groups that currently meet at Mill Road.
+SPECIAL ANNOUNCEMENT: Due to the ongoing pandemic, the Department of Community and Human Services has decided to temporarily suspend 12-step groups that currently meet at Mill Road.

 DCHS invites residents to explore the following resources that offer online recovery communities: